 Availability and formats

-The information we publish through the model scheme is, wherever possible, available on our website.
-We offer alternative arrangements for people who do not want to, or cannot, access the information online or by inspection of our premises.
+The information we publish through the model publication scheme is, wherever possible, available on our website.
+We offer alternative arrangements and formats for people who do not want to, or cannot, access the information online or by inspection at our office.
 For example, we can usually arrange to send information to you in paper copy (although there may be a charge for this - see charges below).

 We will publish the information we hold that falls within the classes of information below.
-If a document contains information that is exempt under Scotland's freedom of information laws (for example sensitive personal information or a trade secret), we may remove or redact the information before publication but we will explain why.
+If a document contains information that is exempt under Scotland's freedom of information laws (for example sensitive personal information or a trade secret), we will remove or redact (blackout text) the information before publication and will explain why.

 Copyright and re-use of information